 These negative effects are often interrelated and can have a crippling impact on people socially, on the job, or at school.
 Acne medications and treatment regimens have been widely prescribed to teenagers and adults.
-Accutane is a medication generally used only after other treatments have been tried and found to be ineffective.
+Accutane is a medication generally used only after other treatments have not worked.
 It has medical risks and is particularly dangerous to a fetus if a woman taking this drug becomes pregnant.
 Doctors typically present these risks to patients who are considering taking Accutane as part of the process of informed consent.

-Many teenagers experience depression each year, some meeting psychiatric criteria for major depressive disorder.
+Many teenagers experience depression each year, with some meeting psychiatric criteria for major depressive disorder.
 Depression is a complex disease associated with multiple risk factors and is a problem in adolescents whether or not they also have acne.